 Recently I launched a project called Off2Class, which releases ESL lesson plans I developed for my own online business to other ESL teachers.
 I want to empower other teacher-travellers to use my lesson plans, and reduce their lesson preparation time, as they develop their own independent ESL businesses.

-TT: Love it!
-Tell us more about your travels.
+TT: Off2Class sounds so useful.
+Now, tell us more about your travels.

 Several months later I crossed from Iran into Turkey and, after spending a couple of days in Istanbul, I decided that this is where I wanted to settle.
 My initial memories of that enchanting metropolis are still with me, years after I naturally had to deal with the realities of living in such a busy and chaotic agglomeration.
 Istanbul became home for three years… Then I left, and was back two years later!